 Step 6: Compost Made Simple

-Even with the best planning, you’ll still have scraps—banana peels, coffee grounds, eggshells.
+No matter how well you plan, you will have some waste like banana peels, coffee grounds, and eggshells.
 Composting turns waste into nutrient-rich soil.

 • Apartment?
 Try a countertop compost bin or Bokashi system.

-👉 Check the EPA’s guide on composting at home for safe, beginner-friendly methods.
+Check the EPA's guide on how to compost safely at home for beginners.

 • Paper towels → cloth rags.